Chrysler is warning owners of 2017 and 2018 Pacifica Hybrids not to charge their vehicles until a recall repair is available for the plug-in minivans.

 The automaker has already recalled 27,364 Pacifica plug-in hybrids for a different fire-related problem in 2020 and for a fuel-system issue in 2018.
 The vehicles recalled recently are about 19,808 Chrysler Pacifica Hybrid minivans from the 2017 and 2018 model years manufactured between Aug.
 12, 2016, and Aug.
 7, 2018.
 When the remedy is available, Chrysler will notify owners and repair the vehicles free of charge.
 If you have any questions, please get in touch with Chrysler customer service at 800-853-1403.

 Vehicles that could catch fire pose the threat of property damage and severe personal injuries such as burns.
 Some of the worst and most severe injuries occur when a vehicle catches fire and occupants are trapped in it.
 Burn injuries are among the most painful and costly injuries you can suffer.
 Such injuries require surgical repair, treatment, and care in a specialized burn unit, which could be very expensive.
 In addition, to burn injuries, victims may also suffer smoke inhalation injuries in the event of a vehicle fire.

 Suppose you have been injured due to a car fire due to a vehicle defect.
 In that case, you can seek compensation for damages, including medical expenses, hospitalization, cost of burn treatment, lost income, lost earning capacity, scarring and disfigurement, permanent injuries, disabilities, long-term care, and past and future pain and suffering.
-An experienced auto defect lawyer can help you determine the correct value of your claim and help you pursue justice and maximum compensation for your losses.
+An experienced auto defect attorney can help you determine the correct value of your claim and help you pursue justice and maximum compensation for your losses